 - What reasons may motivate countries to use tariffs on imports? - By how much were US tariffs reduced from the 1930s to just after World War II, just before the GATT?
 How was this accomplished? - What do KOM mean by the "levers" and the "ratchets"?

 GATT

-- What GATT does - Sets rules for countries to follow in their trade policies - Includes weak enforcement of rules - Hosted "Rounds" of multilateral negotiations
+- What GATT did

+- Set rules for countries to follow in their trade policies

+- Still does, as part of WTO

+- Included weak enforcement of rules

+- Hosted "Rounds" of multilateral negotiations

 GATT Negotiations